THOMASELOVE/432-classes-2024/projectA/plans.md

 33 | John Snell | **Adolescent 2022 Birth and Child Poverty Outcomes in US Counties** | CHR 2022 + <br /> CDC WONDER | 576 x 15
 35 | Hongke Wu & <br /> Qiao Wang | Evaluating associations of HIV prevalence with socio- and health-related factors | CHR 2021 + PLACES | 211 x 10

+## Revise and Resubmit

-## Plans where I need to see a Revision, due Thursday 2024-02-22 at 9 PM to Canvas
+For the Plans listed below, I need to see a Revision and that is due Thursday 2024-02-22 at 9 PM to Canvas

 - See your email and Canvas for details on what I want to see in your revision, and related feedback.
 - If your title below is in bold, change your title to this one, or to one that I will like better than this one.